meenakshics/CARLA-trafficlight/README.md

-# carla_things
+# CARLA traffic light detection
-some code for traffic light detection
+Function for traffic light detection in the CARLA simulator